Tour Through Greenville, SC's Food Gems

 So, here's a story from A-to-Z, you wanna eat through Greenville, you gotta listen carefully...

 Greenville's first and only Afghan restaurant, Aryana has been serving the community for more than 20 years with recipes passed down from owner Nelofar Mayar's family.
-Aryana's focus is on fresh, healthy ingredients enhanced by a mouth-watering, eye-popping blend of spices.
-As of mid-June 2020, Aryana is only offering drive-thru and curbside service, but you'll get the full Afghan culinary experience once your to-go box fills your vehicle with the aroma distinct to Aryana's freshness and spices.
-You'll want to speed your way to wherever you're heading to chow down, but we implore you to abide by all road laws so you can safely get to a non-moving venue so you can truly enjoy the treasure you've just secured.
+Aryana's focus is on fresh, healthy ingredients enhanced by a mouthwatering, eye-popping blend of spices.
+You'll want to speed your way to wherever you're heading to chow down, but we implore you to abide by all road laws so you can safely get to a non-moving venue where you can truly enjoy the treasure you've just secured.

 Trust us, it's worth the wait.
 Actually, don't take our word for it.
 Pull up any review site and you'll see piles and piles of 5-star reviews, lauding the culinary exploits of this international downtown Greenville gem.
 Here's just a sample: